OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-troubleshooting.md

 The [useStandardHeight](/javascript/api/excel/excel.cellpropertiesformat#useStandardHeight) property of `CellPropertiesFormat` doesn't work properly in Excel on the web.
 Due to an issue in the Excel on the web UI, setting the `useStandardHeight` property to `true` will calculate height imprecisely on this platform.
 For example, a standard height of **14** will be modified to **14.25** in Excel on the web.

-In addition, the [useStandardHeight](/javascript/api/excel/excel.cellpropertiesformat#useStandardHeight) and [useStandardWidth](/javascript/api/excel/excel.cellpropertiesformat#useStandardWidth) properties of `CellPropertiesFormat` are only intended to be set to `true`.
+On all platforms, the [useStandardHeight](/javascript/api/excel/excel.cellpropertiesformat#useStandardHeight) and [useStandardWidth](/javascript/api/excel/excel.cellpropertiesformat#useStandardWidth) properties of `CellPropertiesFormat` are only intended to be set to `true`.
 Setting these properties to `false` has no effect.

 ### Range `getImage` method unsupported on Excel for Mac